 Mr. Getz has received numerous awards, including the Criminal Law Award from the United States District Court for the Western District of New York in 2012, the President's Award from the Monroe County Bar Association in 2012, and again in 2014, the New York State Association of Criminal Defense Lawyers Gideon Award in 1999 and the New York State Bar Association’s Most Outstanding Young Lawyer Award in 1995.

 Mr. Getz is a graduate of the University of Rochester with honors in history and political science, and received his Juris Doctor degree from the State University of New York at Buffalo School of Law in 1992.

 Mr. Getz is admitted to practice in New York, California, the United States Courts of Appeals for the Second and NinthCircuits, and the United States District Court for the Western District of New York and the Central District of California.

 Martin McCarthy practices in the areas of trial and appellate advocacy in both civil and criminal litigation.
 Mr. McCarthy has represented private citizens, citizen groups and small businesses in complex civil and criminal litigation.
 In civil practice, he has represented both plaintiffs and defendants in contract disputes, personal injury, business torts, review under the State Environmental Quality Review Act (SEQRA), oil and petroleum spill litigation under New York’s Navigation Law, Freedom of Information Law (FOIL), mandamus to review/compel and writ of prohibition litigation in CPLR article 78 proceedings, as well as zoning and land use litigation.

 Mr. McCarthy presently serves as an adjunct professor in the Political Science Department at The State University of New Ork College at Brockport.
 He presently serves as chair of the Judiciary Committee of the Monroe County Bar Association.
-He previously served as the co-Chair of the Criminal Justice Section of the Monroe County Bar Association.
+He previously served as the co-chair of the Criminal Justice Section of the Monroe County Bar Association.
 He has been a speaker at continuing legal education seminars for the New York State Defender's Association, the Monroe County Public Defender's Office and the Monroe County Bar Association.
 He has also served as an instructor in Civil Litigation at Bryant & Stratton College.